-Download by tab or by widget (item) to export a PDF or JPG (screenshots) or a CSV spreadsheet (raw data, replaces the "Responses" page in FluidSurveys)
+Download by page (entire tab) or by widget (individual charts)

+Export a PDF or JPG (image/screenshots) or CSV spreadsheet (Excel, raw data)

 Filter results by timeframe.
 "All Time" by default, but click to choose a specific date range.

 (only necessary if your organization oversees multiple centers).
 Click the bar to select one center (or state, for regional users) or use the drop-down menu to select multiple locations at once (type in the first few letters of the name)